pczily/golang-tour/README.md

 Implement WordCount.
 It should return a map of the counts of each “word” in the string s.
 The wc.Test function runs a test suite against the provided function and prints success or failure.

 You might find strings.Fields helpful.

+# exercise-fibonacci-closre.go
+Exercise: Fibonacci closure
+Let's have some fun with functions.

+Implement a fibonacci function that returns a function (a closure) that returns successive fibonacci numbers (0, 1, 1, 2, 3, 5, ...).